prithvichouhan/golang-task/frequency-calculator/readme.md

-# Frequency Calculator
+# FREQUENCY CALCULATOR

 ## Description
-Server that accepts input as text and provides Json Output as Top ten most used words and times of occurrence in the text.
+Server that accepts input as text and provides Json Output containing the top ten most used words and times of occurrence in the text.

 ## Installation
 If you dont have a docker, docker-compose setup -